ikenox/equil/README.md

 end
 ```

+This is Ruby DSL, so if you are familiar with Ruby, you can write the definition as Ruby program.

 If you need more practical example, see [ikenox/dotfiles/provision-tasks.rb](https://github.com/ikenox/dotfiles/blob/master/provision-tasks.rb).

-This is Ruby DSL, so if you are familiar with Ruby, you can write the definition as Ruby program.
+### Task definition details

 The basic task definition syntax is as follows.